-The D’Addario Foundation’s Music Education for Girls Initiative provided students in D’Addario’s free stringed instrument program with $2,000 in scholarships to continue their musical training.
+The D’Addario Foundation’s Music Education for Girls Initiative provided seven students in D’Addario’s free stringed instrument program with $2,000 each in scholarships to continue their musical training.

 “These young women first started with us at the age of 10 and have achieved more than we ever imagined,” says Suzanne D’Addario Brouder, executive director of the D’Addario Foundation.
 “After four years and 800 hours of free music training, these students have blossomed as players and individuals, winning Academic, Citizenship, and Presidential awards.”